Details of major redevelopment plan at historic Owston Hall Hotel revealed as first steps approved

 and on Freeview 262 or Freely 565

-Doncaster Council approved plans to a vacant building Owston Hall Hotel into residential apartments last week.
+Doncaster Council approved plans to convert a vacant building in Owston Hall Hotel into luxury apartments last week.

 The application is one element of plans for a major renovation of the grade II listed estate, being the first to secure planning permission.

-It will see the former coach house of the building converted into 10 residential apartments for both short and long-term lets.
+It will see the former coach house of the building converted into 10 luxury apartments.

-Internal and external works will be undertaken to bring the site back into use, creating nine two-bedroom apartments and a one-bedroom apartment.
+An Owston Hall Hotel spokesperson has confirmed that they will used as additional hotel rooms for guests, despite permission being authorised for their use as residential apartments.

-Plans to redevelop the estate were announced in July 2023 after it was purchased by Doncaster businessman Richard Martin.
+Plans to redevelop the estate were announced in July 2023 after it was purchased by Doncaster businessman Richard Martin and his family.

 An extensive investment plan has since been submitted to the council.